Child and Adolescent Development and Chicana/o Studies

 I am an Associate Professor with a joint appointment in the Departments of Child and Adolescent Development and Chicana/o Studies.
 My research is on the academic and psychological resilience of Mexican American youth.
 I was granted a sabbatical in Spring 2014 and have expanded my work to examine the role of the arts in facilitating socio-emotional well-being.
 My current interests have also expanded to include concepts in the field of Positive Psychology such as gratitude, faith, and forgiveness.

-I am fortunate to be part of a community of scholars at California State Northridge who value research, teaching, and student empowerment.
-My research inquiry informs and is informed by my students in courses such as: The Chicano/a Child (CHS 430); Culture, Race, and Gender in Human Development (CADV 460); and Advanced Theories and Concepts in Development (CADV 470).
-I strive to instill critical thinking skills in my students and have a passion to serve the needs of youth and their families.
-My students inspire me to examine how children's toys, books, and other educational resources can enhance motivation, foster bicultural competence, and facilitate positive peer relationships.
+I am fortunate to be part of a community of scholars at California State Northridge who value interdisciplinary research, active learning, and student empowerment.
+My research inquiry informs and is informed by my students in courses such as: Applied Social Development (CADV 352), The Chicano/a Child (CHS 430); Culture, Race, and Gender in Human Development (CADV 460).
+I strive to instill critical thinking skills in my students and have a passion to support the psychosocial needs of youth and their families.
+My students inspire me to examine how children's toys, books, and other educational resources can enhance motivation, foster bicultural competence, and facilitate positive relationships.

 Padilla, A.M., & Gonzalez, R. (2001).
 Academic performance of immigrant and U.S. Born Mexican origin students: Effects of schooling in Mexico and bilingual/English Language instruction.
 American Educational Research Journal, 38(3), 727-742.